Niederwald monument: History

 The monument was constructed to commemorate the founding of the German Empire in 1871 after the end of the Franco-Prussian War.
-The first stone was laid on 16 September 1871 by Kaiser Wilhelm I. The sculptor was Johannes Schilling, and the architect was Karl Weißbach.
+The first stone was laid on 16 September 1877 by Kaiser Wilhelm I. The sculptor was Johannes Schilling, and the architect was Karl Weißbach.
 The total cost of the work is estimated at one million gold marks.
 The monument was inaugurated on 28 September 1883.
 The 38 m tall monument represents the union of all Germans.

 Description

 Structure

-The central figure is the 12.5 m tall Germania figure.
-Her right hand holds the recovered crown, and her left holds the Imperial Sword.
+The central figure is the 12.5 m tall Germania on a throne decorated with eagles.
+Her right hand holds the Imperial Crown, and her left holds the Imperial Sword.

+The pedestal beneath Germania have four inscriptions, one on each side, accompanied by four palm leaves on each corner.
+The next level beneath the pedestal decorated with wreaths of laurel, ribbons and Iron Crosses, and the lower level decorated with coats of arms of German states, and a Reichsadler (imperial eagle).

-Beneath Germania is a large relief depicting Kaiser Wilhelm I riding a horse with the nobility, army commanders, and soldiers.
+Beneath the eagle is a large relief depicting Kaiser Wilhelm I riding a horse and accompanied by nobility, army commanders, and soldiers.
 The relief has the lyrics to "Die Wacht am Rhein" (Watch on the Rhine) engraved.

+Beneath the relief of Kaiser Wilhelm I is a statue depicting Rhenus Pater gives a bugle horn to his daughter Mosella, it symbolized the annexation of Alsace–Lorraine by German Empire.

+The left side of the monument is a large relief depicting a scenario of farewell to Prussian soldiers, the right side of the monument is a large relief depicting a scenario of welcoming Prussian soldiers.

-The right side of the monument is considered the "peace statue", while the left is considered the "war statue."
+The front right corner of the monument is considered the allegory of peace, while the front left corner is considered the allegory of war.